bheems/neural-art/README.md

 ## Neural Art

-This is based off of Dmitry's version of drawing with neural networks.
+This is based off of Dmitry's version of drawing with neural networks - I used pieces of it solely for local development.

 It takes a few minutes to redraw the `Renoir` example using GPU, and fits in 4GB GPUs well.
 If you were able to work with [Justin Johnson's code for artistic style](https://github.com/jcjohnson/neural-style) then this code should work for you too.